The world's worst industrial disaster harmed people even before they were born

 The results inform an ongoing discussion about "what is owed to future generations" affected by disasters.

 The study also found the accident affected health outcomes for people living much farther from the factory than previously known.
-Most previous studies looked for impacts in people living a few miles away; the new study finds that people as far as 62 miles from Bhopal were affected by the disaster.
+Most previous studies looked for impacts in people living a few miles away; people as far as 62 miles from Bhopal were affected by the disaster, according to the new study, which received support from the Bill and Melinda Gates Foundation (a funder of NPR and this blog).

 A survivor's story